peter1591/hearthstone-ai/README.md

 2. Enable logging to HearthStone, so we can know what's the board looks like.
 3. Open the C# project under 'ui' folder.
 4. Run it.

+## Next Step

+### Neural Network

+The goal of the neural network is to guess who is going to win this game, by looking at only the current board.
+Several improvements could be done:

+1. Take history data into account: secret cards, played cards, etc.
+2. Take hand cards into account.
+3. Take card id into account.
+Currently, only HP/Max-HP/Attack are considered.
+4. Take cards in deck into account.

+Hope we can have a better accuracy than current result (~79%, which also aligned to the result of AAIA'17 Data Mining Challenge: Helping AI to Play Hearthstone (https://knowledgepit.fedcsis.org/mod/page/view.php?id=1022)).

 ## Contributors